 This blog post I wrote called 7 Meditation Myths is a good read to dispel some of the common misconceptions that might be stopping you from trying out mindfulness.
 And if you like to read books, my Top 10 Reading List might interest you.
 If you’re ready to try a class, go to the Prices page for my teaching schedule.
 Or read on for a bit more about the way I teach.

 About my Teaching Style

 I’m qualified in both mindfulness teaching and personal coaching.
-I’ve been practising mindfulness for myself for over 8 years.
-Everything I share is drawn from personal experience aswell as that of the many people I’ve taught – so I know it works!
+I’ve been practising mindfulness for myself since 2008.
+Everything I share is drawn from personal experience aswell as that of the hundreds of people I’ve taught – so I know it works!
 I strongly believe in laying a solid foundation of self-kindness to boost the impact of mindfulness, and this approach is weaved into my teaching.
 In addition, I use my coaching skills to create accessible tools for living mindfully – without doing sitting meditation (or alongside it if you want to do both).
 My aim with drop-in classes and workshops is to share some of these ideas, and help you come up with your own!

 Those I’ve taught typically experience outcomes which fall into these 3 key areas:

 Positivity is boosted by learning how to move from ‘avoid’ to ‘approach’ mode.
 Mindful coaching tools provide a framework for building emotional confidence and the ability to bounce back when you get knocked.

 Calm is experienced by learning that you can choose a new response to challenges.
 Mindful awareness is fostered by examining your personal experience, and then creating your own strategies to build discomfort tolerance.